Time Efficiency for Creatives (17 time management styles)

 1. Time Awareness

-Time awareness means understanding your current habits and preferences and how you want to improve.
+Time awareness is understanding your current habits, lifestyle, preferences and issues and how you want to improve.

 It’s a mixture of self awareness and goal setting.
 And it’s a great place to start.